boonchu/opslab/daily_linux/README.md

 ###### Daily linux
 I am Redhat Certified Engineer.
 I am dealing with linux daily user case from many users.
-Just sharing what is routine case and how to resolve it.
+Just sharing what were user requests and how to resolve it.
 ```
 Case 1: